-The Hall houses classrooms and offices for the Department of Theatre, Speech, and Dance.
-It is an academic building whose production spaces provide classrooms and laboratories for the curricular programs of the Department including three performance venues and the scenic and costume shops.
+PBK Memorial Hall houses classrooms and offices for the Department of Theatre, Speech, and Dance.
+It is an academic building whose production spaces provide classrooms and laboratories for the curricular programs of the department including three performance venues and the scenic and costume shops.

 The building also houses a reception and meeting room, and the chapter room and office for Alpha Chapter of the Phi Beta Kappa Society.
-When it was built, Phi Beta Kappa Memorial Hall was called "the best equipped, non-professional playhouse in America" and is still today one of the finest theatre facilities in the region.
+When it was built, PBK Memorial Hall was called "the best equipped, non-professional playhouse in America" and is still today one of the finest theatre facilities in the region.

-The Mainstage Theatre has a modified proscenium stage and seats 763 in the main floor and balcony.
+The Main Stage Theatre has a modified proscenium stage and seats 763 on the main floor and balcony.
 It is the main laboratory in which students practice their skills in theatre and dance production.

-The Mainstage Theatre also provides a formal performance space for the Department of Music and other University-sponsored concerts.
-University ceremonies, convocations, and lectures are regularly held in the Theatre, as well as performances by student organizations and area symphony orchestras and dance companies.
-The Hall was the site of the 1976 Presidential Debate between Jimmy Carter and Gerald Ford and the Democratic Party Debate of the 1982 presidential campaign.
+The Main Stage Theatre also provides a formal performance space for the Department of Music and other University-sponsored concerts.
+University ceremonies, convocations, and lectures are regularly held in the theatre, as well as performances by student organizations and area symphony orchestras and dance companies.
+PBK Memorial Hall was the site of the 1976 Presidential Debate between Jimmy Carter and Gerald Ford and the Democratic Party Debate of the 1982 presidential campaign.

 The Lab Theatre is a small flexible-space theatre well suited for small cast or monodrama presentations.
 It is a lecture classroom and is also utilized for acting classes.

 Phi Beta Kappa Memorial Hall contains a well-designed carpentry shop for the construction and painting of scenery and properties.
-The shop has capability of wood construction, metal work, and plastics fabrication.
+The shop has the capability of wood construction, metalwork, and plastics fabrication.